 We will ask if there were any witnesses to the issue, and will request to speak with them privately as well.
-Additionally, we will speak directly with other individual involved in the consent issue.
-Please note, that we will ensure your privacy is held in high regard when we are questioning any other individuals.
+Additionally, we will speak directly with other individual involved.
+Please note, that we will ensure your privacy is respected when we are questioning any other individuals.

 Once we have gathered information from all parties involved, we will compare it against any previously obtained information.
 We make every effort to be aware of individuals who may be problematic, but have not specifically broken any rules or been involved in any consent related issues.